 - Test Debut: 2014 v England

-Patrick is an immense physique and immense talent, who has already played 53 times for the Blues and 19 times for his country, although he is still just 25.
+Patrick is an immense physique and immense talent, who had already played 53 times for the Blues and 19 times for his country, by the age of 25.
 He is 2m tall and 125kg, but hugely athletic and physical.
 He played for St Peters and NZ Secondary Schools team as well as the NZ Under 20 side in 2013.

 Tuipulotu burst on to the professional scene in 2014 in spectacular style.
 In his first year of Super Rugby, he became the starting lock for the Blues and earned All Blacks selection later that year.